VEAF/DCS-CTLD/README.md

 ctld.vehiclesForTransportRED = { "BRDM-2", "BTR_D" } -- vehicles to load onto Il-76 - Alternatives {"Strela-1 9P31","BMP-1"}
 ctld.vehiclesForTransportBLUE = { "M1045 HMMWV TOW", "M1043 HMMWV Armament" } -- vehicles to load onto c130 - Alternatives {"M1128 Stryker MGS","M1097 Avenger"}

-ctld.aaLaunchers = 3 -- controls how many launchers to add to the kub/buk when its spawned.
-ctld.hawkLaunchers = 5 -- controls how many launchers to add to the hawk when its spawned.

 ctld.spawnRPGWithCoalition = true --spawns a friendly RPG unit with Coalition forces ctld.spawnStinger = false -- spawns a stinger / igla soldier with a group of 6 or more soldiers!